yueyang2000/simple-database/README.md

-# hello-world
-just for fun
-object oriented programming
+# bigwork for oop course
+a simple sql server